How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • elongated oval shape;

 Females are viviparous species.
-These insects have well-developed limbs, thanks to which they can effortlessly move to distant plants in a short time.
+These insects have well-developed limbs, thanks to with which they can easily move to distant plants in a short time without much effort.

-This species is usually seen as clusters on the underside of leaves, on plant branches, in the depressions of the leaf axils and, of course, on young shoots.
+This species is usually visible in clusters on back side leaves, on plant branches, in the recesses of leaf axils and, of course, on young shoots.

-The bristleworm is easy to spot on plants also for the reason that its body has a pronounced sparkling bloom of whitish color.
-The discharge of the bristly worm also resembles whitish waxy lumps.
+The bristly bug is easy to notice on plants for another reason that its body has a pronounced sparkling whitish coating.
+The secretions of the bristlebug also resemble whitish lumps of wax.

 Damaged leaves turn yellow and fall off.
-Shoots have a noticeable developmental lag.
-It is known that scale insects are taken from citrus plants under the bark, and from bulbous plants - under the scales of leaves.
+The shoots have a noticeable lag in development.
+It is known that scale insects crawl under the bark of citrus plants, and under leaf scales of onion plants.

-The grape species of mealybug (Latin name Pseudococcus citri) is a typical pest on grape plants.
+The grape mealybug (Latin name Pseudococcus citri) is a typical pest on grape plants.
 Individuals also have developed limbs.

 The body of an adult female has:

-Among grapebugs, males are extremely rare.
+Among grape bugs, males are extremely rare.
 The larvae, having hatched, begin to spread throughout the plant.
-Severe lesions often occur, in which large colonies become visible, destroying succulent plants in a short time.
-The leaves turn yellow, the shoots die, drying out.
+Severe lesions often occur in which colonies become noticeable large sizes, destroying succulent plants in a short time.
+The leaves turn yellow, the shoots die and dry out.

-eats not only various types of beets, it can also cause great damage to oak plantings.
+It feeds not only on various types of beets, but it can also cause great damage to oak plantings.

 Insects can carry very dangerous and sometimes even fatal diseases.
 To protect yourself from unpleasant consequences, we advise you to read.

 Have you noticed insect eggs on your plants?
 Then use ovicidal drugs.
-You will learn how to use these tools by following the link.
+You can learn how to use these tools by following the link.

-The body of a mature female is oval and elongated, up to 4 mm long, expanded to 2.5 mm.
-The body color is grayish or pinkish with a grayish mealy bloom.
-Like all scale insects, this species has developed legs.
+The body of a mature female is oval and elongated, up to 4 mm long, widened to 2.5 mm.
+The body color is grayish or pinkish with a grayish powdery coating.
+Like all scale insects, this species is distinguished by its developed legs.

-Males of the seaside worm are much smaller than females, they have wings.
-Flight during the whole summer.
-The larvae do not have a wax coating on their bodies.
-As usual, the larvae spread over the plant, spread to neighboring growing plants.
-The larva eats constantly, sucks out all the nutrients from the shoots and leaves, and after a month and a half becomes an adult insect, capable of independently producing offspring.
+Males of the seaside mealybug are much smaller than females and have wings.
+Flights throughout the summer.
+The larvae do not have a waxy coating on their body.
+As usual, the larvae spread throughout the plant and spread to neighboring growing plants.
+The larva eats constantly, sucks out all the beneficial substances from the shoots and leaves, and after a month and a half it becomes an adult insect capable of independently giving birth to offspring.

-Plants damaged by them cease to bloom, grow and die.
+Plants damaged by them stop blooming, growing and die.

-If the infestation of the foliage by the worm is not yet clearly expressed, then treating the plants with soapy water will help.
-Cotton swabs are moistened, and they are used to process leaves, stems, shoots, root areas.
-To consolidate the effect, spraying with a solution of soap, tobacco infusions, garlic infusions, decoctions of the cyclamen plant (calculation of 10 grams per 1 liter of water)
+If foliage infestation with scale insects is not yet obvious, treating the plants with soapy water will help.
+Cotton swabs are moistened, and they are used to treat leaves, stems, shoots, and root areas.
+To consolidate the effect, spray with a soap solution, tobacco infusions, garlic infusions, decoctions of the cyclamen plant (calculation 10 grams per 1 liter of water)

-• The larvae feed continuously, and the adults may not even have an oral organ.
+• The larvae feed continuously, and adults may not even have an oral organ.

-• Some types of mealybugs are able to secrete useful substances that people use in industry (lacquer bugs and cochineal species, which give people a red paint - the substance carmine).
+• Some types of mealybugs are able to secrete useful substances that people use in industry (lacquer bugs and the cochineal species, which give people red paint - the substance carmine).

-Potted flowers can get sick if not properly cared for.
-White bloom may appear on the leaves of indoor plants or mold on the surface of the ground.
+If improperly cared for, potted flowers can become “sick.”
+A white coating may appear on the leaves of indoor plants or mold on the surface of the soil.
 Such a manifestation requires immediate action.
-Aphids, mites, and mold become the cause of indoor flower diseases and white bloom.
-These pests not only spoil the appearance of plants, but can also destroy it.
+The causes of diseases of indoor flowers and white plaque are aphids, mites, and mold.
+These pests not only spoil the appearance of plants, but can also destroy them.

-Most often, microscopic fungi become the cause of the appearance of white bloom on the leaves of indoor plants - powdery mildew mycelium...
+The most common cause of the appearance of white plaque on the leaves of indoor plants is microscopic fungi - powdery mildew mycelium.
 This disease very quickly covers the entire plant and destroys it.

-It is possible and necessary to fight powdery mildew, but first of all, you should pay more attention to the mode of caring for a houseplant.
-If your flower is "sucked" by powdery mildew, pay attention to:
+It is possible and necessary to fight powdery mildew, but first of all you should pay more attention to the care regimen for your indoor plant.
+If your flower is affected by powdery mildew, pay attention to:

 • watering frequency;

-• stagnant water in the pan of the pot;
+• stagnation of water in the tray of the pot;

-White cotton wool on the leaves: how to deal with mealybugs
+White cotton wool on leaves: how to deal with mealybugs

-If you notice the appearance on indoor flowers of white, like cotton wool, then your indoor pet has become a victim mealybug...
-It is a very small sucking insect that is one of the relatives of the aphid.
-It weaves a web and tightens the leaves of a houseplant with it.
+If you notice a white coating, like cotton wool, appearing on indoor flowers, it means that your indoor pet has become a victim. mealybug.
+This is a very small sucking insect, which is one of the relatives of aphids.
+It weaves a web and tightens it around the leaves of a houseplant.

-Some plants are not susceptible to this disease at all, and a number of indoor flowers, such as Kalanchoe, are very sensitive to mealybugs and can die very quickly.
+Some plants are not susceptible to this disease at all, but a number of indoor flowers, such as Kalanchoe, are very sensitive to mealybugs and can die very quickly.

-Indoor flowers have a white bloom, like cotton wool.
+Indoor flowers have a white coating, like cotton wool.
 Photo

-How to get rid of white bloom on indoor flowers:
+How to get rid of white plaque on indoor flowers:

-• alcohol(96%) moisten a cotton pad or cotton swab and carefully remove white bloom and adult insects from each leaflet, moistening cotton wool as often as possible;
+• alcohol(96%) moisten a cotton pad or cotton swab and carefully remove white plaque and adult insects from each leaf, wetting the cotton as often as possible;

-• if there are other flowers next to the diseased plant, they should also be processed, since white, like cotton wool, bloom on indoor flowers spreads very quickly;
+• if there are other flowers next to the diseased plant, they should also be treated, since the white, cotton-like coating on indoor flowers spreads very quickly;

-• wipe soaked in insecticide a rag of a window frame and a window sill on which the pot stood.
+• wipe with soaked in insecticide a rag to the window frames and the window sill on which the pot stood.

 The treatment will have to be repeated 2-3 times with an interval of 5-7 days.
-The fact is that eggs can remain on the leaves of the plant, as well as on the windowsill, which are not afraid of insecticide poisons.
+The fact is that eggs may remain on the leaves of the plant, as well as on the windowsill, which are not afraid of the insecticide poisons.

-White bloom on the ground of a houseplant
+White coating on the ground of a houseplant

-Concerns about the condition of a houseplant can cause white bloom on the ground in indoor flowers, or simply - mold...
-This often happens even with the most careful plant care.
-There may be several reasons for the appearance of white bloom:
+Concerns about the condition of a houseplant can be caused by a white coating on the ground in indoor flowers or simply - mold.
+This often happens even with the most careful care of the plant.
+There may be several reasons for the appearance of white plaque:

 • high salt content in irrigation water;